Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

 ---

-## The good and bad
+## The summary

-**The good:**
+**The Good:**

-- Dedicated friendly and active slack channel where Daniel the man himself is there to assist
+- Dedicated friendly and active slack channel where the man himself is there to assist.
+When he is not around, the fellow studens are really helpful and friendly as well

-- Lab connection is fast and stable, load balancing
+- Lab connection is fast and stable, load balancing measures are in place to prevent overloading of students.

-- Lifetime access and to the latest course updates
+- Lifetime access to the latest course updates

 - Certification does not expire